leonwongdev/HackathonTeamBuilder/README.md

 - /Models
 	- AccountViewModels.cs
 		- RegisterViewModel: Added new fields
+	- ApplicationUserTeam.cs: Juncation class for Many to Many relationship of Team and User
 	- Constant.cs: For holding constant value such as HTTPClient base address
 	- EditUserProfileViewModel.cs : For rendering Edit form and update user record in DB
 	- Hackathon.cs: Represent Hackathons table in DB